selimellieh72/my-plans/README.md

     <img width='264px' height='528px' src="https://github.com/selimellieh72/my-plans/blob/master/Simulator%20Screen%20Shot%20-%20iPhone%2013%20-%202022-11-06%20at%2000.00.07.png"/>
     <br/>

-  - Keep pressing on an objective to mark it as green
+  - Keep pressing on an objective to mark it as completed
   - The objective will appear as green
   - The progress bar will increase toward the goal
   - When all objectives are met, the plan will be marked as complete!